ElizabethSvit/Algorithms/README.md

 # Algorithms
-Repository for practising algorithms on C++
+Repository for practising algorithms on C++ and Python